zhaohuabing/kubecon-envoy-gateway-securitypolicy/oidc-keycloak/README.md

 ## Installation

-Run `install.sh`, which will install a local kind cluster, Envoy Gateway, and the demo application.
+Run `install.sh`, which will install Envoy Gateway and the demo application.
 Note: If you already did the installation in the oidc-cognito tutorial, you can skip this step.

 ```